bcso/Experiements/README.md

   - added Dockerfile in /Server
   - this will be the future hit point of any backend API calls called on by Client

+## Ports

+In dev mode these ports are used:

+Client : 3000
+Server : 3002

 ## Making Changes to Client

 ### 1. Inner dev loop